Faithful-Resource-Pack/Website/README.md

 ### Installation process

 You need a two requirements before developing the website.
-First you need Ruby ([download page](https://www.ruby-lang.org/en/downloads/)).
+First you need [Ruby](https://www.ruby-lang.org/en/downloads/).
 With Ruby you will need to install [Jekyll](https://jekyllrb.com/) by typing the following command in your favorite terminal:
 ```
 gem install bundler jekyll
 ```